mwatts15/openworm_docs/process.rst

 Requirements for data storage in OpenWorm
 =========================================
 Our OpenWorm database captures facts about C. `elegans`.
 The database stores data for generating model files and together with annotations describing the origins of the data.
-Below are a set of recomendations for implementation of the database organized around an RDF model.
+Below are a set of recommendations for implementation of the database organized around an RDF model.

+Updating the data model

 Why RDF?
 ---------